Conforto’s 2-run homer in 9th lifts Mets over Marlins, 5-3

 Jacob deGrom pitched six shutout innings and left with a lead, but Miami scored against the Mets’ bullpen on a wild pitch and two bases-loaded walks for a 3-all tie going into the ninth.

-Brandon Nimmo walked with two out against Miami closer Brandon Kintzler (1-2), and Conforto hit his fourth homer to center field, a shot estimated at 425 feet.
+Brandon Nimmo walked with two outs against Brandon Kintzler (1-2), and Conforto hit his fourth homer to center field, a shot estimated at 425 feet.

 “With how great Jake was,” Conforto said, “it feels good to get that win tonight.”